 Students select a practicum-oriented problem and undertake concentrated research under the supervision of a faculty advisor.
 This course may be repeated once for credit with a change in content.

-Prerequisite: Completion of at least 18 credit hours of communication courses, including COMM 251, and consent of instructor, department chair and dean.
+Prerequisite: Completion of at least 18 credit hours of communication courses, including COMM 251 or COMM 251W, and consent of instructor, department chair and dean.

 Offered: As needed.